hazeez/datasciencia/content/blog/2020-07-25-data-science-opportunities-research.md

 I had to **filter out jobs** that fit the above criteria as they were too specific or too vague.
 I call them outliers.
 Here are the criteria

 - Jobs with an incomplete job description
-- Jobs that are niche like Computer Vision (not many jobs around it)
+- Jobs that are niche like Computer Vision
 - Jobs that require only IIT/IIM/NIT graduates
 - Jobs that require PhD
 - Jobs that are part-time, internship or freelancing